 The primary use of IR emitters is in applications featuring electronic detection of the phosphor.
 Uses include security marking and machine sorting of tagged products.

 These phosphors exhibit phosphorescence.
-The absorbed energy radiates away over time (as opposed to fluorescence where the energy radiates away almost immediately).
-One major use is in emergency signage that will glow if the lights go off.
+The absorbed energy radiates away over time.
+As opposed to fluorescence, where the energy radiates away almost immediately.
+One major use is in emergency signage that will glow if the lights lose power.

 X-ray phosphors convert the high-energy x-ray photons into visible photons.
 They were an important part of the development of x-ray screens.
 Standard photographic film is inefficient at detecting x-rays.
 The inclusion of a phosphor layer to convert the light has a large effect on the efficiency.
 X-ray phosphors will typically include a heavier element in their crystal structures to more efficiently absorb the x-rays.

-Storage phosphors operate in a similar way to glow-in-the-dark phosphors, except that the material does not release its light unless an infrared or ultraviolet beam stimulates it.
+Storage phosphors operate in a similar way to glow-in-the-dark phosphors.
+The material does not release its light, however, unless an infrared or ultraviolet beam stimulates it.

-One application is an alternative type of phosphor that will detect infrared light.
+One application is in the detection of infrared light.
 The range of infrared light that these will detect is greater than that of the Anti-Stokes phosphors.
-However, the phosphor will need to store energy first and stimulation of this energy depletes it, resulting in an emission that drops over time.
+The phosphor will need to store energy first, though, and stimulation of this energy depletes it.
+The intensity of the resulting emission decreases over time.